medizinmensch/Systems-Development-and-Frameworks/ex/fragen.md

     * `git checkout path/to/file origin/other-branch`
 * What is a strategy to tell if a bug was introduced in your PR or if it was already present in master?
 Explain in details.
     * `git bisect` let's you find the exact commit the bug was introduced.
 You mark good and a bad commits and it's suggesting commits (doing a binary search) to check.
+* What do the arguments (parent, args, context, resolveInfo) in the method signature of resolvers stand for?
+    * `parent`: result of previous resolver call; `args`: arguments of the resolver field; `context`: custom object each resolver can read from/write to ; `info`: ???

 ## Kein plan / nachfragen oder so?